-Rebel fighters on the ground confirmed the withdrawal on Saturday.
+Al-Shabab fighters on the ground also confirmed the withdrawal.
 “We got orders from our superiors to withdraw from the city… this is part of broader military tactic we have set for the enemy,” said Sheikh Mohamed Abu-Fatma, a commander for the group, told the AFP news agency by telephone.

 “According to eyewitnesses, there are no armed forces in the city, just civilians.
-There are adminstrative buildings being looted, and the city is in a state of chaos,” reported Al Jazeera’s Abdirahman Sahal from Kismayo on Saturday.
+There are adminstrative buildings being looted, and the city is in a state of chaos,” reported Al Jazeera’s Abdirahman Sahal from Kismayo.

 “The town is not under anyone’s control now,” Mohamed Hassan, a resident, said.
 “People feel some relief now.
 We hope no more fighting will take place.”

 “Looting and chaos is going on here.
 Thugs are taking advantage of the vacuum,” Maryan Hussein, another resident, said.
 “The abandoned houses are being ransacked and the streets are occupied by people carrying belongings.”

 The Kenya Defence Force said that it was treating the announcement of the al-Shabab withdrawal with caution, and that they would be moving into the areas that were under rebel control at the time of the initial assault in the early hours of Friday.

 “As soon as we consolidate, we will move to take the rest of the city,” Colonel Cyrus Oguna, a Kenyan military spokesperson, said.